Information, Advice & Guidance Policy

-In the course of its work information is provided to the Theatres Trust by local planning authorities, theatres, professional firms providing services to theatre operators, public bodies, corporate supporters and the Friends of Theatres Trust, members of the public and others.
+In the course of its work information is provided to the Trust by local planning authorities, theatres, professional firms providing services to theatre operators, public bodies, Corporate Supporters and the Friends of Theatres Trust, members of the public and others.
 Subject to the FOI Act and commercial interests, this information is available in the Trust’s printed and online publications and can be supplied by the Trust on request.

-When providing information, advice or guidance as a result of a direct request for a referral, the Theatres Trust, without compromising commercial confidentiality, aims to familiarise the enquirer with comparable theatres / projects from its Theatres Database and other sources.
+When providing information, advice or guidance as a result of a direct request for a referral, the Trust, without compromising commercial confidentiality, aims to familiarise the enquirer with comparable theatres/projects from its Theatres Database and other sources.

-In line with current data protection legislation, the Trust provides contact information for the theatre / projects, identifies the professional firms that worked on the project and, in the context of providing information responsibly, advises on the best contact at the theatre that could provide further information, whilst also signposting the enquirer to advice on the appointment of consultants and professional firms.
+In line with current data protection legislation, the Trust provides contact information where there is a mutual business interest; for the theatre/projects, identifies the professional firms that worked on the project and, in the context of providing information responsibly, advises on the best contact at the theatre that could provide further information, whilst also signposting the enquirer to advice on the appointment of consultants and professional firms.